NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Observation-VitalSigns-BloodPressure/component.page.md

 ---
 ## `{{page-title}}`

 This element has a closed slice on `Observation.component`, discriminated by the value of `Observation.component.code.text`.
-This closed slice allows Systeolic and Diastolic measurements to be populated.
+This closed slice allows Systolic and Diastolic measurements to be populated.

 <br>